noklesta/SublimeQuickFileCreator/README.md

 ## Future work

-It seems to me that ST2 does not currently support programmatically selecting a directory in the side bar (please correct me if I'm wrong!).
-If ST2 includes this ability in the future, I will make any newly created subdirectories become immediately selected.
+It seems to me that ST does not currently support programmatically selecting a directory in the side bar (please correct me if I'm wrong!).
+If ST includes this ability in the future, I will make any newly created subdirectories become immediately selected.